Panel Discussion: API Security in DevSecOps. Watch the Recording

-GitHub DAST: Key Features, Setting Up GitHub DAST, and Its Use Cases
+GitHub DAST: Key Features and Its Use Cases

 GitHub DAST protects your web applications from security vulnerabilities by simulating attacks on web applications while it is running.